History of Government Officials

 Dover Township Trustees Records Volume 2, 1838-1880

-From these volumes, Ms. Rosenbaum compiled a list of Dover Township Officials 1831-1880 which supplements and clarifies some discrepancies in the list of Government Officials of Dover ~ Westlake, Ohio 1811-2011 that was published for Westlake’s bicentennial.
+From the four volumes of Dover Township Trustees Records of the 1800s, Clerk of Council Denise L. Rosenbaum, along with corroboration by William R. Krause, compiled a list of the many and varied Dover Township Officials 1831-1880 mentioned therein which supplements and clarifies some discrepancies in the list of Government Officials of Dover ~ Westlake, Ohio 1811-2011 that was published for Westlake’s bicentennial.
 An addendum to the latter based on these clarifications updates that list.